-The Bank manages operational risk based on a Group-wide consistent framework that enables us to determine our operational Risk Appetite in comparison to our local Risk Appetite and to define local risk mitigating measures and priorities.
-The Bank applies the following techniques and tools to efficiently manage the operational risk:
+The Bank manages operational risk based on a Group-wide consistent framework that enables us to determine our operational Risk Appetite in line with our local regulatory requirements and to define local risk mitigating measures and priorities.
+The Bank applies the following techniques and tools to efficiently manage operational risk:

-- Perform Risk Assessment bottom-up "self-assessments" resulting in a specific operational Risk Appetite for the back office operations, middle office operations and supporting departments highlighting the areas with potential risk. - Capture operational controls and test steps in the bank's tool i.e. Operations Risk monitoring Unified System ("ORUS") for the monthly control checks. - Operational incidents are captured in the bank's tool i.e. "360" Incident Reporting System database. - Operational incidents are updated at the monthly Executive Risk Committee and quarterly Board Risk Management Committee. - Audit recommendations action plan are tracked and closed.
+- Perform bottom-up "self-assessments" resulting in a specific operational Risk Appetite for the back office operations, middle office operations and supporting departments highlighting the areas with potential risk. - Capture operational controls and test steps in the bank's tool i.e. Operations Risk monitoring Unified System ("ORUS") for the monthly control checks. - Operational incidents are captured in the bank's tool i.e. "360" Incident Reporting System database. - Assessing and monitoring outsourcing risk and third party service providers. - Operational incidents are updated at the monthly Executive Risk Committee and quarterly Board Risk Management Committee. - Audit recommendations action plan are tracked and closed.